docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 ### Example using Docker, `nginx-proxy` and `letsencrypt-nginx-proxy-companion`

-If you are running a web server already, it is non-trivial to generate a Let's Encrypt certificate for your mail server using `certbot`, because port 80 is already occupied.
+If you are running a web server already, it is non-trivial to generate a Let's Encrypt certificate for your `docker-mailserver` using `certbot`, because port 80 is already occupied.
 In the following example, we show how `docker-mailserver` can be run alongside the docker containers `nginx-proxy` and `letsencrypt-nginx-proxy-companion`.

 There are several ways to start `nginx-proxy` and `letsencrypt-nginx-proxy-companion`.
 Any method should be suitable here.